Two Jordanians sentenced to 15 years over alleged royal plot

 They are alleged to have conspired with Prince Hamzah, the king’s half-brother, and to have sought foreign assistance.
 They denied the charges, and Alaa al-Khasawneh, a lawyer for Sharif, said they would appeal the verdict.
 He declined to comment further.

+Speaking before the verdict, Awadallah's U.S. lawyer said his client alleged he was tortured in Jordanian detention and fears for his life.

 They two men were swept up in a wave of arrests in April and Hamzah was placed under house arrest.
-The rare public rift at the highest levels of the monarchy sent jitters across the region, with countries racing to express support for Abdullah.
+The rare public rift at the highest levels of the monarchy sent jitters across the region.
+The palace drama also exposed deep-rooted economic and social challenges in the country, which has long been seen as a bastion of stability.

 Abdullah is expected in Washington on July 19, when he will be the first Arab leader to meet with President Joe Biden at the White House.
 Jordan is a close U.S. ally in the Middle East and is seen as a key partner in eventually reviving the Israeli-Palestinian peace process.